danburzo/as-we-learn/README.md

 # As We Learn: A Manifesto

 1. __We write things down as we learn them.__
-2. __We edit constantly, as we learn of new and better ways to do things.__ We replace the parts that turn out to be wrong.
+2. __We edit constantly, as we learn of new and better ways to do things.__ We replace the parts that turn out to be inaccurate, or wrong.
-3. __Everything is always a work-in-progress.__ We write living documents that improve with our understanding of the subject.
+3. __Everything is always a work-in-progress.__ We write living documents which improve along with our understanding of the subject.

 ## Meta